racket/rhombus/rrfi/equality.rst

 Diversity of Primitive Key Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The foundational intuition of the approach proposed here comes from a standard mathematical `result on equivalence relations <https://encyclopediaofmath.org/wiki/Kernel_of_a_function>`__, that every equivalence relation on a set has a corresponding function that expresses it.
+The foundational intuition of the approach proposed here comes from a standard mathematical `result on equivalence relations <https://encyclopediaofmath.org/wiki/Kernel_of_a_function>`__, that any equivalence relation on a set can be modeled by a function mapping values to another set on which a primitive notion of equivalence is defined.
 More precisely:

-*For any equivalence relation == on a set E and a primitive notion of equivalence =, there exists a set M and a function f : E → M such that x == y is logically equivalent to f(x) = f(y).*
+*For any equivalence relation == on a set E, there exists a set M and a function f : E → M such that, assuming a primitive notion of equivalence = on M, x == y is logically equivalent to f(x) = f(y).*

 This is an abstract mathematical result that doesn't really tell us what the nature of the set ``M`` might be, or how the function ``f`` could be constructed[1], or the conditions under which an arbitrary set ``M'`` could serve as ``M`` here.

 In programming languages, we can make this a little more tangible by observing that notions of equality partition along type boundaries.
 That is, values of the same type need not be equal, but values of disjoint types are implicitly unequal.
-In a sense, types recognized by the language are a manifestation of the primordial notion of equivalence on the set ``M`` that we seek to reveal.
+In a sense, types recognized by the language are a manifestation of the primitive notion of equivalence on the set ``M`` that we seek to reveal.

-This gives rise to a more concrete conception of the set ``M`` and the relation ``=`` -– that ``M`` is composed of values that fall into different types, where each type has its own notion of equality.
+This gives rise to a more concrete conception of the set ``M`` and the relation ``=`` – that ``M`` is composed of values that fall into different types, where each type has its own notion of equality.
 We call these types over ``M`` "key types," and observe that the equivalence relation ``=`` defined across the entire set ``M`` is composed from the equality relations over individual key types.
-A function ``f`` maps types on ``E`` to types on ``M``, and is called a "key function."
+A function ``f`` maps values in ``E`` (containing any value constructible in the programming language) to values in ``M`` that are instances of key types, and is called a "key function."

 For example, a key function could map a user-defined Event type with attributes "place" and "time" to a representative vector containing the place and time values, so that two events are considered equal if they have the same place and time, by virtue of the existing (primitive) notion of vector equality (presuming that vectors are a key type).